Need Emergency Denture Repair? We Can Help!

 Watch the “What can you do for a broken partial or denture?”
 Video

 Easy Denture Repair

-The difficulty of denture repair will depend on how seriously the dentures are broken.
-You can sometimes use a simple bonding material do repair them.
+The difficulty of denture repair will depend on how badly the dentures are broken.
+You can sometimes use a simple bonding material to repair them.
 Other times, however, it can be a little bit more involved.
-Regardless, although you can have your dentures fixed, they’ll never be as strong as when you first have them made.
+Regardless, although you can have your dentures fixed, they’ll never be as strong as when you first had them made.
 If you’re having a more difficult repair done, it may be necessary for your dentist to take a new impression of your mouth.

-If it’s merely a cracked or lost tooth in your dentures, we can usually send them to a dental lab to be fixed.
-They’ll just match the current shape of the other teeth, so it blends in with your natural teeth.
+If it’s merely a cracked or lost tooth within your dentures, we can usually send them to a dental lab to be fixed.
+They’ll just match the current shape of the other teeth, so it blends in and looks natural.
 Sometimes, small chips can be fixed without even being taken to the dental lab.

 Visiting the dentist often is always a good solution, and can be especially important for denture patients.
-The first step in having your dentures repaired should be your dentist, and they will advise you on what to do next.
+The first step in having your dentures repaired should be to have them checked by your dentist, and they will advise you on what to do next.

 Looking after your dentures will prove to be important in keeping them safe, clean, and ultimately, intact.
-By taking good care of your dentures, you’ll be able to get the longest life possible out of your dentures.
+By taking good care of your dentures, you’ll be able to get the longest life possible out of them.

-During the procedure, our dentists work with oral surgery experts to place in implants that fuse with your jawbone over time.
-These implants hold up permanent teeth that you never have to remove.
+During the procedure, our dentists work with oral surgery experts to place implants that fuse with your jawbone over time.
+These implants hold up like permanent teeth, that you never have to remove.
 Instead, you take care of them like normal teeth, and they remain in your mouth for the rest of your life.